Sergey-Rails/dev_site/guidelines/guidelines.md

 ---
+nav: guidelines
 layout: page
+section: guidelines
-title: Documentation Guidelines
+title: Guidelines
-permalink: /documentation-guidelines/
+permalink: /guidelines/
 ---

 Improvements to the documentation are encouraged.
 The primary source of documentation are the [guides](http://guides.spreecommerce.com).
 You may make edits to the guide in your fork and then pull request for them to be updated to this site.